Thopiax/STOP/README.md

-# STOPjs
+# STOP

-Front-end for Stop
+Quick project for creating the game STOP.